-There are several ways to hike up to the Hollywood Sign atop Mount Lee in Griffith Park.
-For a short steep hike, you can cross Cahuenga Peak for a tough 3-miler, or for a lengthier 6.4-mile trek, you can hike from Brush Canyon Trail to Mount Lee.
-For something just right, consider setting out on Hollyridge Trail for a 3.5-mile round trip hike that climbs 750 feet to reach the Hollywood Sign.
+Hikers have several ways to reach the Hollywood Sign atop Mount Lee in Griffith Park.
+For a short steep hike, you could cross Cahuenga Peak for a tough 3-miler.
+For a lengthier 6.4-mile trek, you could hike from Brush Canyon Trail to Mount Lee.
+For something just right, consider setting out on Hollyridge Trail for a 3.5-mile round trip hike that climbs 750 feet to the Hollywood Sign.

 The journey begins from a trailhead at the top of Beachwood Drive (just before the Sunset Ranch horse stables.
 Start up a wide dirt trail, which quickly comes to a T with Hollyridge Trail.
 Turn left and head north up the ridge.

 After a tenth of a mile on Hollyridge Trail, reach a viewpoint of the Hollywood Sign.
 It is an angled view of the sign, but all nine letters are visible and this is one of the hike’s best perspectives of the Hollywood Sign.

 Just past the viewpoint, stay straight past a horse trail coming up from Sunset Ranch and continue another quarter mile up to a junction with Mulholland Fire Road.
 Make a sharp left turn (joining hikers coming up from Brush Canyon Trail) and proceed a quarter mile to a junction with Mount Lee Road.

 Turn right on Mount Lee Road and follow the winding, paved road to the summit, gaining 450 feet in 0.95 miles.
 As you climb, look east for a nice view of the Griffith Observatory.
 The road eventually ascends to the north side of the mountain for a view over Burbank, the Verdugo Mountains, and the San Gabriel Mountains.